wasif350/Automated-Literature-Review/readme.md

         last_updated
 How to Run

-    The entire application (both frontend and backend) can now be started with a single Docker command.
+    The entire application can started with a  Docker command.

         Build and start the application
         - docker-compose up --build